Petar Čarnojević: Personal life

-He was married to Ruža, the daughter of the captain Miše Anastasijević.
+He was married to Ruža, the daughter of the captain Miša Anastasijević.
 They had a son Arsenije and a daughter Laura.

 Death

 Čarnojević died on 27 April 1892 in Fenj.
 His remains were transferred to the family tomb in Rusko Selo near Kikinda.
 The obituary states: "The late Čarnojević did not always hit a good path in politics; but he was an honest Serb, who always sincerely wished his people well, and who stood up for them to the best of his ability.
 He was a good and noble-hearted man."